Cosys-Lab/Cosys-AirSim/docs/annotation.md

  - If your texture is in the environment content folder, you must add `/Game/` in front of the path.
  - If it is in the Cosys-AirSim plugin content folder, you must add `/AirSim/` in front of the path.
  - For Engine textures, you must add `/Engine/` in front of the path.
-So if for example your texture annotation layer is called `TextureTest`, and your texture *TestTexture1* is in the game content folder under a subfolder *MyTextures* you can tag an actor with the tag `TextureTest_/Game/MyTextures/TestTexture1` to give it this texture.
+So if for example your texture annotation layer is called `TextureTestDirect`, and your texture *TestTexture* is in the game content folder under a subfolder *AnnotationTest* you can tag an actor with the tag `TextureTest_/Game/AnnotationTest/TestTexture` to give it this texture.

 For path reference mod, the content of the tag is not really important as long as it contains the name of the annotation layer and an underscore, for example `annotationName_enable`.
 What is important is in reference mode is that you have a texture in the content folder with the name of the mesh if you do enable this object by setting a tag.
 You must place your textures in the folder defined by the `TexturePath` setting in the settings.json file for this layer.
 And the texture must have the same name as the mesh and start with the prefix set by the `TexturePrefix` setting in the settings.json file for this layer followed by a hyphen.
-So for example if you have a static mesh called *TestCubeMesh1* and your texture layer is called `TextureTest` with the settings `TexturePath` set to `/Game/AnnotationTest` and `TexturePrefix` set to `Test1`, you must have a texture called `Test1-TestCubeMesh1` in the folder `/Game/AnnotationTest`.
+So for example if you have a static mesh called *Cylinder* and your texture layer is called `TextureTestDirect` with the settings `TexturePath` set to `/Game/AnnotationTest` and `TexturePrefix` set to `Test1`, you must have a texture called `Test1-Cylinder` in the folder `/Game/AnnotationTest`.

 When `Default` is set to 1, all objects without a tag for this layer will be rendered in black.